Fairmont San Francisco: Ownership change

 On May 9, 2012, funds managed by Oaktree Capital Management, L.P. and Woodridge Capital Partners LLC, a Los Angeles–based real estate developer and investor, bought the property for $200 million.
 They also acquired the Mark Hopkins Hotel across the street in 2014.

 The hotel was sold again on November 30, 2015, to the South Korean Mirae Asset Global Investments group for $450 million.

 Popular culture

 The Venetian Room at the Fairmont Hotel was where Tony Bennett first sang "I Left My Heart in San Francisco" in December 1961.
 A statue of Tony Bennett was unveiled outside the Fairmont on 19 August 2016, in honor of his 90th birthday, the performance and the song's history with San Francisco.

 The Fairmont Hotel was used in the establishing shots for the fictional St. Gregory Hotel in the 1983 television series Hotel.
 The hotel on which the original novel was based is now The Roosevelt New Orleans.

-The Fairmont is also seen in the movie The Intern.
+The Fairmont is seen in the movies The Lineup (1958) and The Intern (2015).

 Ernie Gehr's avant-garde film Side/Walk/Shuttle was filmed entirely from the Fairmont's elevator.